slipstream/SlipStreamUI/feedback-ui-cal.md

 such that we can go live with them if we haven't found a suitable replacement by then.

+> Cal: I've removed them and replaced them with smaller icons from Font Awesome.
+The same icons are used consistently in the menu, banners, and in buttons.

 Login Page
 ----------